-In a final step, we derive the impact of ignored and filled gaps in the measurement data on a long-term extrapolated mean wind speed.
-For this, we followed the procedure outlined in 3.3 and summarized in Figure Fig. 7.
-Figure 11 shows how the mean wind speed that is derived based on 30 years of ERA5 data and corrected according to the 2-year long measurements at the three considered sites varies with the start date of a 30-d data gap that is cut into the measurement time series.
+wind speed that is derived based on 30 years of ERA5 data and corrected according to the 2-year-long measurements at the three considered sites varies with the start date of a 30 d data gap that is cut into the measurement time series.
 Again the data gaps are either ignored (results in red) or filled by applying the introduced gap-filling procedure (results in blue).

-The following conclusions can be drawn from Figure Fig. 11:
+The following conclusions can be drawn from Fig. 11.

-- The long-term corrected mean wind speed is significantly different from the mean values of the 2 years of measurements for the three considered sites.
-(Mean wind speed values of the used 30 years long ERA5 time series are 9.43 ms-1 ms-1, 9.91 ms-1 ms-1 and 9.26 ms-1 ms-1 for FINO3, Ijmuiden IJmuiden and FINO2, respectively.) - The impact of data gaps in the short-term measurements are is visible in the long-term estimates but is rather small with an RMSE (for ignored gaps, red curves) of 0.011 ms-1 ms-1 (FINO3), 0.007 ms-1 (Ijmuiden s-1 (IJmuiden) and 0.014 ms-1 ms-1 (FINO2), respectively.
+The long-term corrected mean wind speed is significantly different from the mean values of the 2 years of measurements for the three considered sites.
+(Mean wind speed values of the used 30-year-long ERA5 time series are 9.43, 9.91 and $9.26 \,\mathrm{m\,s^{-1}}$ for FINO3, IJ-muiden and FINO2, respectively.)

+- The impact of data gaps in the short-term measurements is visible in the long-term estimates but is rather small with an RMSE (for ignored gaps, red curves) of 0.011 ms^{-1} (FINO3), 0.007 ms^{-1} (IJmuiden) and 0.014 ms^{-1} (FINO2).

 Figure 11.
-Variation of long-term corrected mean wind speed depending on start date of artificial 30-d gap in short-term measurements.
-Results for FINO3 as solid lines, for Ijmuiden-IJmuiden as dashed and for FINO2 as dotted lines (again for incomplete short-term measurement time series in red and for filled time series in blue, for measurements without gap in black as reference).
+Variation in long-term corrected mean wind speed depending on start date of the artificial 30 d gap in short-term measurements.
+Results for FINO3 as solid lines, for IJmuiden as dashed lines and for FINO2 as dotted lines (again for incomplete short-term measurement time series in red and for filled time series in blue and for measurements without gap in black as reference).

-- This impact of the data gaps in the short-term measurement on the long-term estimates is not really mitigated through the application of the gap filling procedure, corresponding RMSE values (for filled gaps, blue curves) are in the same range or even slightly larger with 0.015 ms-1 ms-1 (FINO3), 0.008 ms-1 (Ijmuidenms-1 (Ijmuidenms) and 0.014 ms-1 ms-1 (FINO2), respectively.

-- Also the reference values (black curves) show some variability, that is due to the noise process as part of the MCP procedure applied for the long-term extrapolation.
-The RMSE values reflecting these variations are equal for all three sites with 0.003 ms-1ms-1 where the mean value is considered as reference.
+- This impact of the data gaps in the short-term measurement on the long-term estimates is not really mitigated through the application of the gap-filling procedure; corresponding RMSE values (for filled gaps, blue curves) are in the same range or even slightly larger with 0.015 m s^{-1} (FINO3), 0.008 m s^{-1} (IJmuiden) and 0.014 m s^{-1} (FINO2). - Also, the reference values (black curves) show some variability, which is due to the noise process as part of the MCP procedure applied for the long-term extrapolation.
+The RMSE values reflecting these variations are equal for all three sites with 0.003 m s^{-1} where the mean value is considered as reference.

-5 5 Discussion
+5 Discussion

 Our study proposes a methodology that allows us to quantify the impact of data gaps in (measured) time series on wind statistics.
 With the three studied sites, we have considered three possible reference datasets, which could be referred to for further sites where only incomplete time series are available but no suitable reference.
-The reference quantification can then be used to deduce an uncertainty associated to the inherent gaps, that e.g. could be related to the RMSE value derived for the variations in the wind statistics for different gap start dates for a fixed gap length.
-Alternatively, for a more conservative approach, the maximum deviations in the wind statistics observed in the reference study could be considered or, in case more details are available, the identified variations for a specific season.
+The reference quantification can then be used to deduce an uncertainty associated with the inherent gaps, which could be related to the RMSE value derived for the variations in the wind statistics for different gap start dates for a fixed gap length.
+Alternatively, for a more conservative approach, the maximum deviations in the wind statistics observed in the reference study could be considered or, in case more details are available, the identified variations for a specific season could be considered.

 For our study, we have analysed the four statistical measures mean wind direction, mean wind speed, and the two Weibull parameters k and A which are very common for siting applications - but in principle this selection has been arbitrary and can be further extended.
-Another common measure frequently considered in the wind energy context is the wind power density (WPD), as e.g. defined in Chang (2011), which integrates the two Weibull parameters (A and k) according to
+Another common measure frequently considered in the wind energy context is the wind power density (WPD), as defined in Chang (2011), which integrates the two Weibull parameters (A and k) according to with the air density ρ and the gamma function $\Gamma(x) = \int_0^\infty e^{-t} \cdot t^{x-1} dt$.